wizardcalidad/Machine_Learning_Artificial_Intelligence_Course/README.md

 # Machine_Learning_Artificial_Intelligence_Course
-The course full package
+The course full package.

-The branch [pythoncodes] has some pretty projects in it.
+pull the project and switch to branch pythoncodes.